-Many birders show great compassion for their backyard birds, and baby birds can be especially endearing with their soft plumage, fluttering wings and insistent cheeping.
-Even the best intentions can harm baby birds, however, and savvy backyard birders will avoid these mistakes whenever they find a baby bird.
+Many birders show great compassion for backyard birds, and baby birds can be especially endearing with their soft plumage, fluttering wings, and insistent cheeping.
+Even the best intentions can harm baby birds, however, and savvy birders will avoid these mistakes whenever they find a baby bird.

 When Baby Birds Arrive